Participation

 — Former HHPA volunteer

-Our participation projects and partnerships seek to amplify the voices of people with lived experience to inform solutions – because they understand the issues best.
-We deliver engagement and co-design activities to achieve this and always seek opportunities to move towards equal partnership through coproduction approaches.1
+Groundswell’s participation team exists to amplify the voices of people with lived experience, ensuring solutions are led by those who know the issues best.
+We deliver engagement and involvement activities, often in partnership with other organisations, and look for opportunities to move towards equal partnership through coproduction approaches.*

-Underpinning everything we do is our values: support, reciprocity, accessibility, transparency, understanding power, reducing stigma, and a willingness to listen and change.
+Underpinning everything we do are our participation values: support, reciprocity, accessibility, transparency, understanding power, reducing stigma, and a willingness to listen and change.

 We work with the voluntary sector, public bodies and funders who want to learn from the people they support and build a stronger, more inclusive community to create positive change.